Synopsis

 Description

-Perform the specified actions
+Perform the specified actions on the given

-.
+archive.
 The actions are performed in order

 (i.e. the first action specified on the command line is performed first.)